bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/react-class-2-func.md

 Hooks are currently available in React v16.7.0-alpha.
 There are no plans to remove classes.
 Hooks provide another way to write React.

 Given that Hooks are still new, many developers are looking to apply the concept in their existing React applications or new applications.
-In this post, you’ll explore five ways to convert React class components to functional components using React Hooks.
+In this post, you'll explore five ways to convert React class components to functional components using React Hooks.

 ## Prerequisites

-To complete this tutorial, you’ll need:
+To complete this tutorial, you'll need:

 -   Familiarity with JavaScript.
 You can review the [How To Code in JavaScript](https://www.digitalocean.com/community/tutorial_series/how-to-code-in-javascript) series to learn more and get started.
 -   Familiarity with React.
 You can review our [How To Code in React.js](https://www.digitalocean.com/community/tutorial_series/how-to-code-in-react-js) series for guides to help you get started.